 If you look at its surface, you would never guess what a wondrous and unique dive site Cenote Angelita hides.
-But then you start to descend, and suddenly see tree branches that emerge from a thick white cloud-like hangs trying to reach the surface they once called their habitat.
+But then you start to descend and suddenly see tree branches that emerge from a thick white cloud and look like they are trying to reach the surface they once called their habitat.

 It feels like you are looking at the bottom of the cenote, and then a diver emerges out of the white cloud.
 The white mass is stirred up and suddenly looks like a slowly moving river.
 And the longer you look at it, the more it feels like you are suddenly floating above the surface of an underwater river.

 It is a stunning view, and while said cloud is actually a thick hydrogen sulfide that sits upon the halocline and not an actual river, seeing it is an experience, unlike any other cenote dive.
 The Cenote Angelita dive makes you feel like you are actually flying as it is easy to imagine that the debris mount and branches or an island around which a white cloudy river flows.

 I had the chance to dive in this marvelous cenote during my first Mexico trip, and a minor dive computer issue aside, love the dive.
 While I thought I knew what it was like to dive Cenote Angelita, the actual experience far exceeded my expectation.
 I can only encourage every qualified diver to experience this unique cenote themselves.
 Here is what you need to know about the cenote and diving in it:

 A cenote (pronounced ‘seh-‘no-tay‘) is a water-filled sinkhole or natural well.
 There are formed when water dissolves the limestone bedrock, which creates an underground chamber, whose roof collapses.